Medals on wooden table

 For his long abiding support for geography.

-For his outstanding contribution to furthering geographic education around the world.
+For his outstanding contribution to furthering geographic education around the world as a NASA Astronaut.

 Parks Canada, the Dehcho First Nations and the Canadian Parks and Wilderness Society